TheodoreAlenas/personal-website-2/README.md

 - Text that stays in place as data loads
 - No opportunities for bugs, due to technical simplicity

-## Aesthetic
+## Aesthetics

-Oftentimes, websites don't look similar to what the website owner likes.
+Oftentimes, there's a mismatch between the appearance of someone's website and the appearance of their house, car and workspace.
-The owner's car house and workplace may have a serious aesthetic, while the website has an energetic aesthetic, or an aesthetic based off craving for attention.
+The website tends to have an energetic aesthetic, or an aesthetic based off craving for attention.

 This website is meant to be mine in every sense.